-Versailles started out as a humble hunting lodge and was then transformed into an ostentatious showing of wealth and power as the Palace of the sun king, Louis XIV.
-It is a huge palace with wings for servants, aristocracy, but also public rooms for the masses to view the opulence of the royal family.
+Versailles started as a humble hunting lodge before being transformed into an ostentatious showing of wealth and power as the Palace of the sun king, Louis XIV.
+It is a massive palace with wings for servants, aristocracy, but also public rooms for the masses to view the opulence of the royal family.
 These rooms were even where they went to give birth and die!
 Today you can still walk in these public areas.

 Tip #1: Skip the Line.

-No where was this more true than at Versailles.
-I spoke to some people who waited in line and they said they arrived an hour and a half early and they still had to wait for another hour and a half.
+Nowhere was this truer than at Versailles.
+I spoke to some people who waited in line, and they said they arrived an hour and a half early, and they still had to wait for another hour and a half.
 When we left at 4 pm, the line was even longer.

 But there is a way around this and, I think, it will be the best money you can spend in Paris!
 We took the Skip the Line Versailles Tour through Unique Tours Factory.